Skip to content

 The medical records were collected by the Medical Research Committee and then given over to the British Museum during the First World War, 1914 to 1918.
 The records were used for statistical research.
 In 1931, Thomas John Mitchell and G M Smith published History of the Great War, based on official documents.
 Medical services: Casualties and medical statistics of the Great War from the data gathered from these medical records.

-Hospitals or medical facilities
+Hospitals or medical facilitieskeyboard_arrow_down

 2nd General Hospital